acadic-portal/acadic-portal.github.io/README.md

 To access a GitHub account using Python, a token needs to be produced.
 To create a token, uner the profile image, click settings.
 In Developer settings>Personal access tokens click on "Generate new token" and then on "Generate new token (classic)".
 In the "Select scopes" select repo and generate the token.
 Now, a Python script could be written to update the files in the repositories.
+[This page](https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token) could help further.

-Please kindly cite us, if you use any of our files/datasets.
+Please kindly cite us, if you use any of our files or datasets.
 Thank you in advance.